Constructor-io/constructorio-java/README.md

 # Retrieving Browse Results

 To retrieve browse results, you will need to create a `BrowseRequest`.
 When creating the `BrowseRequest` the filter name can be one of `collection_id`, `group_id`, or a facet name (i.e. Brand).
-In this request, you can also specify the number of results you want per page, the page you want, sorting instructions, and also filter the search by category or facets.
+In this request, you can also specify the number of results you want per page, the page you want, sorting instructions, and also filter the results by category or facets.
 If the results are for a specific user, you can also create a `UserInfo` object, which will allow you to retrieve personalized results.

 ```java
 // Create a BrowseRequest with the filter name and filter value to request results for